priyadharsinipri/nfl_league/README.md

 **API Details:**

-For this project,I have used Open source API from ESpn website https://cdn.espn.com/core/nfl/standings?xhr=1
+For this project,I have used Open source API from ESPN website https://cdn.espn.com/core/nfl/standings?xhr=1

 **Technolgies used:**